-There has been a surge in member numbers during 2012-13 with the number growing from 49 in total up to 31.3.12 such that by 31.3.2013, there have now been 63 Full, Affiliate and Associate Members of Careers England during its full ten year existence: 36 Full Corporate Members, 12 Affiliates and 15 Associates.
+There has been a surge in member numbers during 2012-13/2013-14 and at the start of the new 2014/15 year with the number growing such that by

+31.7.2014, there have now been 74 Full, Affiliate and Associate Members of Careers England during its full eleven year existence: 37 Full Corporate Members, 26 Affiliates and 19 Associates.
 Figure 2 below provides a complete record of the membership to date (from which it will be seen that one Member of CE, that is Inspiring Futures Foundation, has been both an Associate and became a Full Member of the Association in 2010).